This article has links to products and services we love, which we may make commission from.

 One thing we can be sure of is that Rowling did not utilise the services of a parking meter when she was writing The Deathly Hallows.

-This may be one of the more comical ‘landmarks’ attributed to the Potter series.
-And, although a tour was overheard purporting that Rowling used an Edinburgh parking meter, she has confirmed that she cannot drive!
+Although a tour guide was overheard purporting that Rowling used an Edinburgh parking meter, she has confirmed that she cannot drive!

 Bonus!